Live on Broadway

 Green rooftops and solar powered public spaces also contribute to the site's sustainable effort.

-Frasers is working to develop a large public park on the northern fringe of O'Connor Street, approximately 6,500 square metres is size.
+Frasers has developed a large public park on the northern fringe of O'Connor Street, approximately 6,500 square metres in size.
 The site will also be home to some smaller pocket parks.
 In fact, publicly accessible open space will amount to 36,000 square metres.
-The main park will be handed over to the City once building is complete.
+The main park is now open to the public and will be handed over to the City once building works are completed.
 The open spaces will be adorned with public artwork, extensive landscaping, lighting and seating.

 A main walking and cycling path will run through the centre of the park connecting Balfour Street across to Broadway and joining Jones Street with UTS.
 Residents can enjoy an on-site car share program and cycling paths that connect to the Sydney Cycleways network.